mtmarco87/pmapp/README.md

 - **Security**: Serve the application over HTTPS in production to prevent man-in-the-middle attacks.
 - **OAuth2 Integration**: Implement a modern OAuth2 login system.
 The back-end is already prepared for OAuth2 support, but additional work is needed on the front-end.
 An OAuth2 provider account must also be created, and the back-end configuration updated accordingly.
 - **API Optimization**: Optimize API calls to retrieve only the necessary data and implement server-side pagination for better performance.

+## Support

+If you find this project useful, consider supporting its development:

+- ⭐ Star the repository to show your appreciation.
+- 💬 Share feedback or suggestions by opening an issue.
+- ☕ [Buy me a coffee](https://buymeacoffee.com/mtmarco87) to support future updates and improvements.
+- 🔵 BTC Address: `bc1qzy6e99pkeq00rsx8jptx93jv56s9ak2lz32e2d`
+- 🟣 ETH Address: `0x38cf74ED056fF994342941372F8ffC5C45E6cF21`

 ## License